 How to get into Asset Management?
 Here’s what you should pursue to break into asset management –

-- Get your master degree in finance: It’s said that there’s no crowd along the extra mile.
-A master degree in finance will help you filter out the crowd who will immediately join an asset management firm after their graduate degree.
-In master degree, you will be able to get access to a specialized set of knowledge (e.g. financial analysis).
-If you can pursue your master degree from a global institute which will give you a gift of global financial education.
+- Get your master’s degree in finance: It’s said that there’s no crowd along the extra mile.
+A master’s degree in finance will help you filter out the crowd who will immediately join an asset management firm after their graduate degree.
+In a master’s degree, you will be able to get access to a specialized set of knowledge (e.g., financial analysis) if you can pursue your master’s degree from a global institute, which will give you a gift of global financial education.

 - Go for management training programs: What separates the best from the rest is the learning curve.
-More you learn better would be your chances of success.
+The more you learn better would be your chances of success.
 If you want to have a grip over a particular skill, let’s say investments, you can do management training programs on the same and gain significant knowledge in how to apply the same into real life.
-This is applicable especially for graduate students, but after master degree also, you can pursue MTPs.
+This is applicable especially for graduate students, but after a master’s degree also, you can pursue MTPs.

-- Enrol yourself for additional qualifications: Every additional qualification will help you multiply your earning potential by 2, 3, 5 and 10.
+- Enroll yourself for additional qualifications: Every additional qualification will help you multiply your earning potential by 2, 3, 5, and 10.
 Pursue any or all of the following –

 - Chartered Financial Analyst (CFA): This is a no-non-sense investment course for anybody who would like to pursue a career in asset management.
 There are three levels which you need to clear to be able to get the certification.